CS-552/project-code-2024/README.md

 - `model_base.py`: In this file, you will find a wrapper model class `PreTrainedModelWrapper` around a (`transformers.PreTrainedModel`) to be compatible with the (`~transformers.PreTrained`) class in order to keep some attributes and methods of the (`~transformers.PreTrainedModel`) class.
 You can save a checkpoint through `PreTrainedModelWrapper.save_pretrained(model_name_or_path)` and load a checkpoint locally or from HuggingFace hub through the method `PreTrainedModelWrapper.from_pretrained(model_name_or_path)`.
 - `model_dpo.py`: In this file, you will implement your DPO model.
 Read and complete the TODOs.
 Note that TODO (Optional) is not required; You only need to do these if you want to add custom modules to your model.
 If you are working with a causal language model like GPT-2 or LLama2, use the `AutoDPOModelForCausalLM` class.
 If you are working with a sequence-to-sequence language model like T5 or Bart, use the `AutoDPOModelForSeq2SeqLM` class.
 The functions that are required for all to implement including `forward`, `prediction_step_reward`, and `prediction_step_mcqa`.
 - In addition to a transformer model, you can add custom modules to the `AutoDPOModel` classes.
 Below is an example custom module.
-You can follow the `TODO (Optional)` to proprely integrate a custom module into the main model.
+You can follow the `TODO (Optional)` to integrate a custom module into the main model.

 ### Basic Model functionalities